Skip to main content

 Miami quarterback Carson Beck warms up before the Fiesta Bowl NCAA college football playoff semifinal game against Mississippi, Thursday, Jan.
 8, 2026, in Glendale, Ariz.
 (AP Photo/Rick Scuteri) (Rick Scuteri, Copyright 2026 The Associated Press.
 All rights reserved)

-JACKSONVILLE, Fla. – Carson Beck is headed to the Arizona Cardinals as the first pick of the third round of the NFL draft on Friday night.
+JACKSONVILLE, Fla. – Mandarin High graduate Carson Beck is headed to the Arizona Cardinals as the first pick of the third round and Trinity Christian Austin Barber went later to the Cleveland Browns on a solid night for locals in the NFL draft.

 Beck played at Providence and committed to Alabama in baseball as a sophomore before transferring to Mandarin and showcasing immense potential in football.
 He signed with the University of Georgia and won a pair of national championships as a backup.